akinoiro/ssh-list/README.md

 SSH connection manager with a TUI interface.

 Key Features:
-- Add, edit, and delete connections.
+- Add, edit, delete, and sort connections.
-- Sort your list of hosts.
-- Specify options for each connection.
+- Support for custom SSH options.
 - This application does not store passwords.
 For secure authentication, use SSH keys.

 ## Prerequisites